sthitaprajna-mishra/lldnotes/Design Patterns/DP_10_Behavioural_Observer.md

 ### Observer Pattern

+- Behavioral Design Pattern

-- Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.
+- Observer pattern lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.

 ```java
 // Store